dxe/dxesf-docs/docs/index.md

 ### 3.1.
 Membership Classes

-The Chapter has three classes of members: Chapter Members, Organizers, and Senior Organizers.
+The Chapter has 3 classes of members: Chapter Members, Organizers, and Senior Organizers.
 The standards for Chapter Members, Organizers, and Senior Organizers are [maintained by the Development Committee](https://docs.google.com/document/d/19zTkVvR3hCX8HtJBF5J7ZMFTxHBSkSDKFV4E3KUXqNk/preview).

 Unless explicitly stated otherwise, any rule applying to Chapter Members also applies to Organizers, and any rule applying to Organizers also applies to Senior Organizers.